-ACCT1000 Financial Accounting Principles 1 42.0 Hours

-This course provides the student with knowledge of basic accounting procedures and theory.
+ACCT1000 Financial Accounting Principles 1 42.0 Hours In this course, students are provided with knowledge of basic accounting procedures and theory.
 Students are taught the steps of the accounting cycle that result in useful information for decision makers.
 Also included are adjusting entries, the preparation of financial statements, merchandising activities, and accounting information systems.